 - 1. Membership shall be on a voluntary basis only. - 2.
 Membership may be renewed in writing prior to July 1 of each year. - 3.
-Membership is available to employees who earn sick leave benefits monthly.
+Membership is available to employees who earn sick leave benefits monthly. - 4.
+VRS Hybrid employees are eligible, however: - they are only eligible during their first year of employment

-4. VRS Hybrid employees are eligible; however, they are only eligible during their first year of employment, only after they have fulfilled their first 30 workdays of employment and may only receive up to ten days of sick leave donation.
+- only after they have fulfilled their first 30 workdays of employment - and may only receive up to ten days or 80 hours of sick leave donation